JuAintablian/JuAintablian/README.md

 - ⭐ I'm volunteer teacher in a study group called ngDevs, with a focus on Angular.

-- 🌱  I'm volunteer at 9sot as Head Of Technology.
+- 🌱  I'm volunteer at 9sot as CTO.

 - 💬 Ask me about anything, I am happy to help;